Software Development

 • Implement the concept in software here is a TypeScript example

-Imagine if you were a wandering software salesman who could meet clients and then right in front of them use all of the above methods on a piece of paper to completely design the features for the software they want.
-Making small state machines for the UI is exactly what Bonsai does or try Elm.
+Imagine if you were a wandering software salesman who could meet clients and then right in front of them use the above methods on a piece of paper to sketch an early design of the MVP features for the software they want.
+The author has a second book about using lightweight formal methods to prove a system you design is correct such as security policy making sure there is no combination of states that lead to a problem.

 Version control

-Many companies today use a customized Mercurial fork or rewritten clone instead of git like Meta's rust written EdenFS and Sapling SCM because git was originally developed to take advantage of linux file system optimizations ergo is conceptually attached to that file system while Mercurial can be easily adapted to be distributed or run on any OS.
-In a Mercurial style of version control, you probably don't care about individual commits so you don't even add comments to commits you instead care about entire branch development.
-Here is the simple guide to using Mercurial as a lone developer.
+Many companies today use a customized Mercurial fork/clone instead of git like Meta's rust written EdenFS and Sapling SCM because git was originally developed to take advantage of linux file system optimizations ergo is conceptually attached to only that file system.
+As a lone developer Mercurial is dead simple to use.

 OSS contributing

-The PR diff should be as small as possible or they won't review it so break something large into smaller PRs where each is self contained and adds benefit they can clearly see.
-If you fix a bug include a regression test with it by finding where all the tests are kept (read the contrib docs).
-Properly benchmark whatever you change too to make sure you haven't screwed over the project reducing performance.
+The PR should be as small as possible or they won't review it so break something large into smaller PRs where each is self-contained and adds benefit they can clearly see.
+If you fix a bug include a test for it by finding where all the tests are kept (read the contrib docs) so it doesn't return when someone changes the code later.
+Properly benchmark whatever you change too to make sure you haven't screwed over the project reducing performance they will probably have instructions how to do this.

 Freelancing locally

-My recommendation is to be the local Zapier style developer and stitch together software people actually use instead of inventing an inferior SaaS product yourself like everyone else is doing.
-People are already using business software they prefer like Quickbooks for accounting, Zoho/Salesforce for CRM, or iCal/Google calendar for bookings.
+You could also start out as the local Zapier style developer and stitch together software people are already using and prefer like Quickbooks for accounting, Zoho/Salesforce for CRM, or iCal/Google calendar for bookings.
 You now sew that all together into a custom product for them plus you are a local they can actually talk to and meet.
 If they like your work they will tell every other business owner they know.

-Prime example is a centralized desktop that combines all 3rd party online ordering systems for a restaurant.
+An example is a centralized desktop that combines all 3rd party online ordering systems for a restaurant.
 If you walk into one today you will see multiple tablets/laptops all provided by different delivery companies and it looks ridiculous when the employees try and manage them.
-Doordash/Uber and the rest all have an API you can create a single dashboard and eliminate that row of tablets by the cash register they have to juggle.
-As the local Zapier/software glue freelancer you can also make sure all this order data gets sent to their CRM or accounting software too.
+These gigwork outfits all have an API you can create a single dashboard and eliminate that row of tablets by the cash register they have to juggle but it better be correct you don't want the restaurant missing orders.
+As the local software glue freelancer you can also make sure all this order data gets sent to their CRM or accounting software too.

 What to charge